 It returns the sum of a complex numbers.

 The syntax of the IMSUM function is:

 =IMSUM (inumber1, inumber2…)

 - inumber1 and inumber2 - complex numbers from 1 to 29 to add.

-- Inumber - a complex number for which you want the real coefficient.
+- Inumber - a complex number for which you want to know the real coefficient.

-Explaination: The real coefficient of 6-9i is 6.
+Explaination: The true coefficient of 6-9i is 6.